 All the data have been plotted in pseudosection form at a scale of 1:2,500.
-One map has been plotted for each of the nine lines and are numbered GP-1 to GP-9, respectively.
+One map has been plotted for each of the 14 lines of the Cinderella-Chase grid and are numbered C-1 to C-14, respectively, and for the 3 lines of the Mike grid and are numbered M-1 to M-3, respectively.
 The pseudosection is formed by each value being plotted at a point formed from the intersection of a line drawn from the mid-point of each of the two dipoles.
 The result of this method of plotting is that the farther the dipoles are separated, the deeper the reading is plotted.
 The resistivity pseudosection is plotted on the upper part of the map for each of the lines, and the chargeability pseudosection is plotted on the lower part.